-It's imperative that you keep continual insurance cover in place at this moment in time, says ABT's Dave Horton, as it may have legal ramifications if a claim is made against you or you need to make a claim in regard to your contents and equipment policies.
+It's imperative that you keep continual insurance cover in place, says AIT's Dave Horton, as it may have legal ramifications if a claim is made against you or you need to make a claim in regard to your contents and equipment policies.

-When you join an organisation such as ABT and take out annual beauty therapy or hair insurance, it can be easy to let your membership lapse after 12 months.
+When you join an organisation such as AIT and take out annual beauty therapy or hair insurance, it can be easy to let your membership lapse after 12 months.

-Although you may not be working at present due to enforced closures during the COVID-19 pandemic, if your annual ABT membership is coming to an end, it's important that you renew.
+If your annual AIT membership is coming to an end, it's important that you renew.